der-carnivore/BingAds-docs/BingAds/scripts/reference/Keyword.md

 void|Returns nothing.

 ## <a name="getadgroup"></a>getAdGroup
-Returns the parent ad group of this keyword.
+Returns the ad group this keyword belongs to.

 ### Returns:
 |Type|Description|
 |-|-
-[AdGroup](AdGroup)|Parent ad group of this keyword.
+[AdGroup](AdGroup)|Ad group this keyword belongs to.

 ## <a name="getcampaign"></a>getCampaign
-Returns the parent campaign of this keyword.
+Returns the campaign this keyword belongs to.

 ### Returns:
 |Type|Description|
 |-|-
-[Campaign](./Campaign)|Parent campaign of this keyword.
+[Campaign](./Campaign)|Campaign this keyword belongs to.

 ## <a name="getentitytype"></a>getEntityType
 Returns the entity type.